openvinotoolkit/openvino/docs/optimization_guide/dldt_optimization_guide.md

 ### Latency vs. Throughput <a name="latency-vs-throughput"></a>

 In the asynchronous case (see <a href="#new-request-based-api">Request-Based API and “GetBlob” Idiom</a>), the performance of an individual infer request is usually of less concern.
 Instead, you typically execute multiple requests asynchronously and measure the throughput in images per second by dividing the number of images that were processed by the processing time.
-In contrast, for the latency-oriented tasks, the time to a single frame is more important.
+In contrast, for latency-oriented tasks, the time to a single frame is more important.

 Refer to the [Benchmark App](../../inference-engine/samples/benchmark_app/README.md) sample, which allows latency vs. throughput measuring.

-> **NOTE**: The [Benchmark App](../../inference-engine/samples/benchmark_app/README.md) sample also supports batching, that is automatically packing multiple input images into a single request.
+> **NOTE**: The [Benchmark App](../../inference-engine/samples/benchmark_app/README.md) sample also supports batching, that is, automatically packing multiple input images into a single request.
 However, high batch size results in a latency penalty.
 So for more real-time oriented usages, batch sizes that are as low as a single input are usually used.
 Still, devices like CPU, Intel®Movidius™ Myriad™ 2 VPU, Intel® Movidius™ Myriad™ X VPU, or Intel® Vision Accelerator Design with Intel® Movidius™ VPU require a number of parallel requests instead of batching to leverage the performance.
 Running multiple requests should be coupled with a device configured to the corresponding number of streams.
 See <a href="#cpu-streams">details on CPU streams</a> for an example.

 [OpenVINO™ Deep Learning Workbench tool](https://docs.openvinotoolkit.org/latest/workbench_docs_Workbench_DG_Introduction.html) provides throughput versus latency charts for different numbers of streams, requests, and batch sizes to find the performance sweet spot.